A fully restored two hundred year old building

 A skylight adds to the natural daylight and a small window overlooks an old Céilí barn which the sheep-neighbours use for shelter.
 You won’t hear them at night unless you leave your window open!

 A simple desk, mirror and antique farm chair decorate the room, as well as a shared, upcycled bedside table with a yogi frog lamp for reading by.
+There are upcycled drawers for underbed storage for clothes.
+A small selection of collected and gathered books sit on the windowsill for your enjoyment.

 The room gets it’s name from our very first visitor, Irish folk singer-songwriter Clare Sands.
 Her bilingual songs are hauntingly beautiful and heavily rooted in the Irish tradition.
 Clare was the first person to sleep in our cottage for decades.
 Her song ‘Dealán-Dé’ was written and recorded here as part of an Arts Council Ireland project, in collaboration with mega-talented Irish flautist Brian Finnegan.
 It was an honour to host them both and have music played within these old stone walls once again.